cake-tech/cake_wallet/howto-build-ios.md

 `$ ./build_monero_all.sh`

-It is now time to change back to the base directory of the CakeWallet source code:
+It is now time to change back to the base directory of the Cake Wallet source code:

 `$ cd ../../`